Sedona swimming holes are some of the best places to cool off in the city when the temperatures soar.

 Slide Rock State Park can be easily reached in 15 minutes by taking highway 89A out of Sedona for about 7 miles, and you’ll see the sign for Slide Rock.

-There is a large parking lot worth accommodating about 100 vehicles, but it is occupied fully, usually during busy days.
+Parking: Slide Rock State Park has a much larger parking lot worth accommodating about 100 vehicles, but it is occupied fully, usually during busy days.

 GRASSHOPPER POINT

-If you want to avoid the crowds at Slide Rock State Park, head to Grasshopper Point, one of the best swimming holes in Arizona for families.
+If you want to avoid the crowds at Slide Rock State Park, head to Grasshopper Point, one of the best swimming holes in Arizona for families offering at least over ten creek crossings to enjoy Sedona swim.

 Located in Coconino National Forest, Grasshopper Point Swimming & Picnic Area downstream from Slide Rock at the base of a towering red-rock cliff features a vast clear pool amidst a landscape of gorgeous rock formations and greenery is a go-to, especially when in warmer weather.